Gordi42/fridom/docs/source/tutorials/using_models/grid_and_modelsettings.rst

-The grid and the model settings
+The Grid and the Model Settings
 ===============================